Eight planets found orbiting distant star, NASA says

 "Just as we expected, there are exciting discoveries lurking in our archived Kepler data, waiting for the right tool or technology to unearth them," said Paul Hertz, director of NASA's Astrophysics Division in Washington.
 "This finding shows that our data will be a treasure trove available to innovative researchers for years to come."

 Researchers also announced that they had uncovered a sixth planet in the Kepler-80 system, Kepler-80g, which is similar in size to Earth.
+It also has an orbit of 14.4 days.
+The star is cooler and redder than our sun, and all of the planets orbit very tightly around it.
+Five of the six planets form a resonant chain, in which they are locked in orbit by mutual gravity.
 The Kepler-80 system is stable, as the previously discovered seven-planet TRAPPIST-1 system has proven to be.